4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

     (portion)

 The field actually contains "proportion".
 4D accepts and stores the entire entry no matter what the display format.
-No information is lost.
+No se pierde ninguna información.

 #### Gramática JSON